lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 Here is the detailed breakdown of the chart's components:

--    Left Panel (Horizontal Bar Chart) - Displays the individual market cap and S&P 500 weight of each AI stock, ranked from largest to smallest: NVDA ($4.57T, 9.1%), GOOGL ($3.80T, 7.6%), MSFT ($3.62T, 7.2%), AMZN ($2.49T, 5.0%), META ($1.68T, 3.4%), ORCL ($0.57T, 1.1%), PLTR ($0.43T, 0.9%), and AMD ($0.35T, 0.7%).
+-    Left Panel (Horizontal Bar Chart): Displays the individual market cap and S&P 500 weight of each AI stock, ranked from largest to smallest: NVDA ($4.57T, 9.1%), GOOGL ($3.80T, 7.6%), MSFT ($3.62T, 7.2%), AMZN ($2.49T, 5.0%), META ($1.68T, 3.4%), ORCL ($0.57T, 1.1%), PLTR ($0.43T, 0.9%), and AMD ($0.35T, 0.7%).

--    Right Panel (Donut Chart) - Shows the aggregate picture: these 8 AI stocks hold 35.0% of the S&P 500, while the remaining 492 companies share the other 65.0%.
+-    Right Panel (Donut Chart): Shows the aggregate picture: these 8 AI stocks hold 35.0% of the S&P 500, while the remaining 492 companies share the other 65.0%.

--    Top 3 Dominance - NVIDIA, Alphabet, and Microsoft alone account for 24% of the index.
+-    Top 3 Dominance: NVIDIA, Alphabet, and Microsoft alone account for 24% of the index.
 Nearly a quarter of the S&P 500 is driven by just three AI mega-caps.

 ![](https://github.com/lynxe585/Will-the-AI-bubble-burst-or-boom/blob/a2b9abbb58703842df4bdf4b0e6dd7dcea86d271/part3/figure2.png)